alexansari101/prompt-former/README.md

 # Prompt-Former

-Dead simple llm chating over the command line.
+A dead simple way to chat with your your LLM over the command line.

-This is a minimalist program designed to make prompting ollama models easy.
-It was originally designed to simplify prompting of local llm models over the command line using ollama.
+This is a minimalist Rust program designed to make prompting ollama models easy.
+It allows you to switch between custom prompt templates for different tasks and to different prompt formats for different models.

 For example, Dolphin Mistral uses the ChatML format.
 An example "Hello World!" prompt might look something like this: